Don Mueang International Airport: Closure

 Before the opening of Suvarnabhumi, the airport used the IATA airport code BKK and the name was spelled "Don Muang".
-After Suvarnabhumi opened for commercial flights, the spelling was changed and as "Don Mueang" it now uses the airport code DMK, though it still retains the ICAO airport code VTBD.
+After Suvarnabhumi opened for commercial flights, the spelling was changed and as "Don Mueang" it assigned the new IATA airport code DMK, though it still retains the ICAO airport code VTBD.
 The traditional spelling is still used by many airlines and by most Thais.

 Reopening

 Commercial carriers deserted Don Mueang at the opening of Suvarnabhumi Airport.
 But the higher operating costs of the new airport and safety concerns over cracked runways at the new airport caused many to seek a return to Don Mueang.
 Low-cost airlines led demands for a reopening of the airport.
 Airports of Thailand released a report at the end of 2006 which furthered this effort.
 The report proposed reopening DMK as a way to avoid or delay second-stage expansion which had been planned for Suvarnabhumi.

 On 30 January 2007, the Ministry of Transport recommended temporarily reopening Don Mueang while touch up work proceeded on some taxiways at Suvarnabhumi.
 The recommendation was subject to approval by the Thai cabinet.
 On 25 March 2007, the airport officially reopened for some domestic flights.

 Because of the 2011 Thailand floods that affected Bangkok and other parts of Thailand, the airport was closed as flood waters flowed onto the runways and affected the lighting.
 Don Mueang reopened on 6 March 2012.

-On 16 March 2012, the Government of Thailand under Prime Minister Yingluck Shinawatra ordered all low-cost, chartered, and non-connecting flights to relocate to Don Mueang.
+On 16 March 2012, Prime Minister Yingluck Shinawatra ordered all low-cost, chartered, and non-connecting flights to relocate to Don Mueang.
 This ended the single-airport policy.
 Airports of Thailand was ordered to encourage low-cost carriers to shift to Don Mueang to help ease congestion at Suvarnabhumi Airport.
 Suvarnabhumi Airport was designed to handle 45 million passengers per year, but it processed 48 million in 2011 and the number was expected to reach 53 million in 2012.
 Some ten airlines may relocate to Don Mueang.
 Budget airline Nok Air is already serving flights from and to Don Mueang.
 Nok Air handles about four million passengers per year.
 Orient Thai Airlines and Thai AirAsia have also started operations at Don Mueang.
 Thai AirAsia carried 7.2 million passengers in 2011.
 The number is projected to grow to eight million in 2012.

 Expansion

-Currently, Terminal 1 is capable of handling 18.5 million passengers annually.
+As of 2012, Terminal 1 is capable of handling 18.5 million passengers annually.
 On 7 September 2013, Airports of Thailand announced its three billion baht renovation to reopen Terminal 2 as early as May 2014.
 Terminal 1's passengers in 2013 will likely reach 16 million against its capacity of 18.5 million.
 Completion of Terminal 2 in December 2015 increases Don Mueang's passenger capacity to 30 million a year.